-Director, Women’s Leadership and Indigenous Programming
+Director, International Centre for Women’s Leadership

 Eileen holds a Master’s Degree in Conflict Analysis and Management (ethno-political) from Royal Roads University, a Master’s Certificate in Project Management from Royal Roads University and has undertaken graduate studies on refugee and migration issues at York University.

 Budlender, D. & E. Alma (2011).
-Women and Land: Securing Rights for Better Lives.
-Ottawa: Sage Publications and ID
+Women and land: Securing rights for better lives.
+IDRC.